schaffmb/TouchToggle/README.md

 GPL licensing information can found here: https://www.gnu.org/licenses/

-For full details on the licensing of TouchToggle and its components, see the included licensing file.
+For full details on the licensing of TouchToggle and its components, see the included licensing file.<br /><br />

 ## Overview:
-The library implements the protocol for interfacing the Berrett Hill Shop Touch Toggle to the Arduino platform.
+This library implements the protocol for interfacing the Berrett Hill Shop Touch Toggle to the Arduino platform.<br /><br />

 ## Library API:
 ```c++